 If you live in an area where there are different seasons, you might find that your lash glue’s performance varies with the time of year it is.

-Using adhesive in dry seasons or climates can be very different from using it in humid ones.
-If you are tired of receiving messages from your clients complaining about bad retention whenever the season changes, then read this post.
+Are you tired of receiving messages from your clients complaining about bad retention whenever the season changes?

 How does humidity affect eyelash extension glue?